nicklockwood/SwiftFormat/CONTRIBUTING.md

 ## Copyright and Licensing

-Any new source files that you add should include the standard licence header used in all the existing files.
+Any new source files that you add should include the standard license header used in all the existing files.
 You may include your own name as the author for files that you created or replaced.

-By contributing code to SwiftFormat, you are implicitly agreeing to licence it under the terms described in the LICENSE.md file.
+By contributing code to SwiftFormat, you are implicitly agreeing to license it under the terms described in the LICENSE.md file.
 Please do not submit code that you did not write or are not authorized to redistribute.

 Inclusion of 3rd party frameworks is **not** permitted, regardless of the license.
 Small sections of code copied from somewhere else *may* be acceptable, provided that the terms of the original license are compatible with SwiftFormat's LICENSE.md, and that you include a comment linking back to the source.